trueagi-io/pln-experimental/docs/surprisingness/surprisingness.md

       ($otherwise False))))
 ```

-Thus one can see that reasoning about this predicate using PLN amounts
+Thus one can see that reasoning about predicates using PLN amounts to
-to reasoning about the pattern.
-It is to verbose to convert a pattern
+reasoning about patterns.
+If it is too verbose to convert a pattern
-into a predicate, one could use a higher function that does that
+into a predicate, one could use a higher order function that does that
-automatically, thus `Transitive` would merely be
+automatically, thus `Transitive` would merely be defined as

 ```
 (PatternToPredicate (, (→ $A $B) (→ $B $C)))
 ```

-Alternatively, maybe PLN could be augmented to reason on patterns
+Alternatively maybe PLN could be updated to reason about patterns
-directly (but this is probably not very different than using a higher
+directly, but in the end it is probably equivalent to using a higher
-order function to convert pattern into predicate).
+order function to convert pattern into predicate.